ivandejanovic/springdemo/README.md

 Application has spring, spring security and logging already setup.
 You are provided with main controller which you can remove, an index page, login page, logout page and several error pages.

-It should be relatively simple to extend it fuurther.
+It should be relatively simple to extend it further.